cosc-course-starter-codes/COSC-A319-A5-tcp-parser/README.md

 The relevant pseudo-header is attached at the beginning of the packet, before the TCP header, and the checksum field of the TCP header is zero-filled.
-Using that data, the checksum is then calculated as the 16-bit one's compliment of the one's compliment sum of the combined data.
+Using that data, the checksum is then calculated as the 16-bit one's compliment of the two's compliment sum of the combined data.

 You can use the `createChecksum` function provided in `lib/checksum.js`